 Configuration Description Potentially Liable Child Abuse Discrimination Drug Abuse Explicit Violence Extremist Groups Hacking Illegal or Unethical Plagiarism Proxy Avoidance Security Risk Dynamic DNS Malicious Websites Newly Observed Domain Newly Registered Domain Phishing Spam URLs Unrated Rate IP Addresses Have FortiClient request the rating of the site by URL and IP address separately, providing additional security against attempts to bypass the FortiGuard Web Filter.
 If the rating determined by the domain name and the rating determined by the IP address differ, a weighting assigned to the different categories determines the action that FortiClient enforces.
 The higher weighted category will take precedence in determining the action.
 This will have the side effect that sometimes the Action is determined by the classification based on the domain name and other times it is determined by the classification that is based on the IP address.
 FortiGuard Web Filter ratings for IP addresses are not updated as quickly as ratings for URLs.
 This can sometimes cause FortiClient to allow access to sites that should be blocked, or to block sites that should be allowed.
 An example of how this would work would be if a URL's rating based on the domain name indicated that it belonged in the category Lingerie and Swimsuit, which is allowed but the category assigned to the IP address was Pornography which has an action of Block, because the Pornography category has a higher weight the effective action is Block.
+Use HTTPS Rating Server By default, Web Filter sends URL rating requests to the FortiGuard rating server via UDP protocol.
+You can instead enable Web Filter to send the requests via TCP protocol.

-Allow websites when rating error occurs Configure the action to take with all websites when FortiGuard is temporarily unavailable.
+Configuration Description Allow websites when rating error occurs Configure the action to take with all websites when FortiGuard is temporarily unavailable.
 This may occur when an endpoint is forced to access a network via a captive portal.
 FortiClient takes the configured action until contact is reestablished with FortiGuard.
-Available options are:

-Configuration Description Block: Deny access to any websites.
-This may prevent endpoints from accessing captive portals.
-Warn: Display in-browser warning to user, with an option to proceed to the website Allow: Allow full, unfiltered access to all websites Monitor: Log the site access Exclusion List Action Select one of the following actions: • Allow • Block • Monitor URL Enter specific URLs to allow, block, or monitor. Туре Select one of the following types: • Simple • Wildcard • Regular Expression Wildcard characters and Perl Compatible Regular Expressions (PCRE) can be used.
+Available options are: • Block: Deny access to any websites.
+This may prevent endpoints from accessing captive portals. • Warn: Display in-browser warning to user, with an option to proceed to the website • Allow: Allow full, unfiltered access to all websites • Monitor: Log the site access Server Configure the FortiGuard server location to Fortinet or Anycast.
+Exclusion List Action Select one of the following actions: Allow Block Monitor URL Enter specific URLs to allow, block, or monitor.
+Type Select one of the following types: • Simple • Wildcard • Regular Expression Wildcard characters and Perl Compatible Regular Expressions (PCRE) can be used.